Switch site

 • sitting very close to the steering wheel.

-If you or someone you know has been injured by a defective airbag, email the personal injury lawyers at Carr & Carr or call 1-877-392-4878 to talk with an Arkansas and Oklahoma personal injury attorney now for a free consultation.
-With offices in Springdale in Northwest Arkansa, as well as Tulsa and Oklahoma City, we can help you determine your next steps.
+If you or someone you know has been injured by a defective airbag, email the personal injury lawyers at Carr & Carr or call 1-866-510-0580 to talk with an Arkansas and Oklahoma personal injury attorney now for a free consultation.
 An attorney who works with victims of airbag accidents might be able to help you recover financial compensation for:

 • pain and suffering due to your accident